smartdevicelink/sdl_evolution/proposals/nnnn-rpc-design-refactoring.md

  ### RPCService

-RPCService should provide interface of sending messages to Mobile/HMI.
+RPCService should provide interface for sending messages to Mobile/HMI.
 RPCService should be passed to commands for Sending RPC's using dependency injection approach.

 RPCService responsibilities: